sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorersearchscopesscopeshowsearchsuggestions.md

 # ShowSearchSuggestions

-`ShowSearchSuggestions` specifies whether Search Suggestions are shown in Windows® Internet Explorer®.
+`ShowSearchSuggestions` specifies whether Search Suggestions are shown in Windows Internet Explorer®.

 When Search Suggestions are shown, a menu appears below the search box with suggestions when a user types a search into the Internet Explorer Search box.